1orwell/Mastermind/README.txt

 DESCRIPTION OF PROJECT
 ----------------------
-    This project is centerd arround the game mastermind.
+    This project is based on the game Mastermind.
 You have three different options on how the game is played:

         1) Computer codemaker verses computer codebreaker,